 What is Business Contract Hire?

-Business Contract Hire is the same as Personal Contract Hire but for companies, so a vehicle can be leased for a set period of time at a fixed monthly cost.
-The choice of vehicles to lease and contract terms are flexible.
+Business Contract Hire allows companies to lease a car, van or truck for a set period of time at a fixed monthly cost.
+The choice of vehicles to lease and contract terms are flexible, and is very similar to Personal Contract Hire.

 VAT registered businesses are able to claim back the VAT on the monthly rental of vehicles.